ARE YOU VISITING OR NEW TO FELLOWSHIP BIBLE CHURCH SHENANDOAH?

 As you arrive:

-Name tags - Since many people will be wearing masks under the current encouragement of the state, we are providing opportunities to write their your own with a single-use pen (or use your own pen).
+Name tags - Since many people will be wearing masks under the current encouragement of the state, we are providing opportunities to have your nametag printed for you or write their your own with a single-use pen (or use your own pen).

 1 Corinthians 8:9-12 NASB - “9 But take care that this liberty of yours does not somehow become a stumbling block to the weak.
 10 For if someone sees you, who have knowledge, dining in an idol’s temple, will not his conscience, if he is weak, be strengthened to eat things sacrificed to idols?
 11 For through your knowledge he who is weak is ruined, the brother for whose sake Christ died.
 12 And so, by sinning against the brethren and wounding their conscience when it is weak, you sin against Christ.”